 You have probably grasped the way in which these puzzles are solved, that is, the title to a given cartoon is made up of the sounds, syllables, or words represented by the queer objects, etc. in the picture.
 For instance, picture No. 4, which was "Tom and Jerry".
-TOMAN (Scotch) is a mound (the word mound, uttered by a Scotchman, appears in the picture)-D, the letter is on a sign post-JERRY (a railroad section worker).
-Running these together, we get TOMAN-D-JERRY, or Tom and Jerry.
-It's just a matter of dividing up each possible title under the picture, until we find the definitions that fit words under the picture, which strung together, produce the complete title.
+TOMAN (Scotch) is a mound (the word mound, uttered by a Scotchman, appears in the picture)--D, the letter is on a sign post--JERRY (a railroad section worker).
+Running these together, we get TOMAN-D-JERRY (a railroad section util we find the definitions that fit words under the picture, which strung together, produce the complete title.
 Just plain old dictionary digging, and you'd be surprised the number of different ways a word can be spelled and still pronounced the same way.